Jtrinh3/Guild-of-the-Fangs-Documents/docs/Players Guide/index.md

 * Sword Coast Adventurer's Guide
 * Xanathar's Guide to Everything
 * Explorer’s Guide to Wildemount
-  * These spells are only available to Dunamancers
+  * These spells are only available to Chronologist & Graviturgist wizards
-* Guildmaster's Guide to Ravnica
 * Icewind Dale: Rime of the Frostmaiden
 * TCoE
   * Everything but __Dream of the Blue Veil__